People with symptoms of SAD often experience 2 or 3 years of the condition before they are diagnosed.

 Experts believe light therapy works by regulating the brain chemicals linked to mood, therefore easing SAD symptoms.

 The light boxes can be purchased for use at home, but Mind states that in some cases, more structured courses of light therapy that are supervised by a medical professional may be more beneficial.

-However, Murphy told Medical News Today that light therapy is not the only treatment for SAD:
+However, Murphy told MNT that light therapy is not the only treatment for SAD:

-"Talking treatments, such as counselling, psychotherapy or cognitive behaviour therapy (CBT) can be extremely useful in helping people to cope with symptoms.
+"Talking treatments, such as counseling, psychotherapy or cognitive behavior therapy (CBT) can be extremely useful in helping people to cope with symptoms.
 Antidepressants may be prescribed for people with severe SAD and can be combined with light therapy for maximum effect."

 Treatment does not necessarily have to involve outside interventions.
 Mind states that many SAD sufferers have found self-treatment options useful.

-"However, it is often difficult for people experiencing SAD to open up to health professionals so it's vital GPs are educated in early warning signs to look out for and the right way to approach the topic," she told Medical News Today.
+"However, it is often difficult for people experiencing SAD to open up to health professionals so it's vital GPs are educated in early warning signs to look out for and the right way to approach the topic," she told MNT.